Sarthak-Agarwal1410/automation_monitoring/README.md

 # DevOps Automation & Monitoring

-This repository contains solutions to a three-part DevOps assignment focused on automation scripting, log monitoring, and Kubernetes prioritization.
+This repository contains solutions to a three-part DevOps assignment focused on automation scripting, log monitoring, and prioritization.

 ---